ZaneH/kg/content/code/tools/editors/overview.md

 >[!note]
 >The difference is subtle, using them both would be a better comparison.
 In my own experience, emacs
 >is more than just a text editor.
+Emacs is also easier to configure in my opinion.
 >
 >They can both be used in the terminal.
 Emacs comes with a GUI client with some added features.